fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 Fleet can be managed with configuration files (YAML syntax) and the fleetctl command line tool.
 This page tells you how to write these configuration files.

-Changes are applied to Fleet when the configuration file is applied using the fleetctl.
+Changes are applied to Fleet when the configuration file is applied using fleetctl.
 Check out the [fleetctl documentation](../../Using-Fleet/fleetctl-CLI.md#using-fleetctl-to-configure-fleet) to learn how to apply configuration files.

 ## Queries